 How Is Hypoglycemia Treated?

 If your hypoglycemia is mild or moderate, the best way to raise your blood sugar level quickly is to eat or drink something that contains 15 to 20 grams of glucose or other sugar.
-You might take glucose tablets, which you can buy at the drug store.
-Or you may want to drink a half cup of fruit juice.
+You might take 3 to 4 glucose tablets or 1/3 to 1/2 tube of glucose in gel form, which you can buy at the drugstore.
+Or you may want to drink a half cup of fruit juice (orange juice or apple juice).

 Other snacks you can use to raise your sugar level include: